TV on the Radio: 2024–present: Return to touring

 In September 2024, the band announced that they would be performing their first shows in five years and re-issuing their debut album for its twentieth anniversary, with ten performances announced for November and December 2024.
 Dave Sitek did not join TVOTR on these tour dates, though he remains a member of the band.
 Adebimpe noted: "He's just not touring.
 Everyone does what's healthiest for them at this point."
-TVOTR are set to tour throughout the summer of 2025.
+The band toured until the end of 2025, performing shows in North America, the UK, South America, and Australia.
+In July 2026, the band's 2006 single "Wolf Like Me" was featured in an opening scene of Spider-Man: Brand New Day.
+Adebimpe had previously appeared in the first instalment of the reboot, Spider-Man: Homecoming, as Peter Parker's chemistry teacher Mr. Cobbwell.

 Style and influences

-TV on the Radio has said that their eclectic music is due to their appreciation for diverse bands, including Bad Brains, Earth, Wind & Fire, Nancy Sinatra, Serge Gainsbourg, Brian Eno, and Pixies.
-Adebimpe covered the Pixies song "Mr. Grieves" under the TVOTR moniker at the beginning of his career, layering his voice over forty times.
-The band has also cited Prince's "Purple Rain" as a classic.
-TV on the Radio have also named post-punk acts Wire and Siouxsie and the Banshees as influences.
+Writing for Stereogum, Chris DeVille described TV on the Radio's style as "a pioneering sound, one that spliced together post-rock and doo-wop and avant-garde electronics and rock 'n' roll as if they viewed guitar-driven indie not as a destination but a starting point".
+The band has said that their eclectic music is due to their appreciation for diverse bands, including Bad Brains, Earth, Wind & Fire, Nancy Sinatra, Serge Gainsbourg, Brian Eno, and Pixies.
+They have also named post-punk acts Wire and Siouxsie and the Banshees as influences.